Begin Again (film): Plot

 Formerly successful record label executive Dan Mulligan lives in New York City, estranged from his wife Miriam and teenage daughter Violet and struggling to keep up with the changing music industry.
-After being fired in front of his daughter, he goes on a drinking binge, leading him to a bar on the Lower East Side where he encounters Gretta James, singing.
+After being fired in front of his daughter, he goes on a drinking binge, leading him to a bar on the Lower East Side where he encounters Gretta James.

 Gretta is a young, fiercely independent songwriter from England, whose longtime boyfriend and songwriting partner is Dave Kohl, a newly successful musician.
-After he has an affair with a production assistant while in Los Angeles for the weekend, Gretta breaks up with him.
+Upon discovering his affair with a production assistant while in Los Angeles for the weekend, Gretta breaks up with him.
 After meeting with old best friend Steve, she is invited to come perform at an open-mic night at a club before going home.

-Captivated by Gretta's music, Dan offers to sign her to his former record label, and although initially refusing, she reconsiders and agrees.
+Captivated by Gretta's music, Dan offers to sign her to his former record label, to which she eventually agrees.
 Dan and Gretta meet with Saul, Dan's business partner and co-founder of the record label, but he does not see the same potential in her, turning her away.
 Undeterred, Dan proposes they produce their own album together, to be recorded live during the summer at various public locations around the city.
 Recruiting a team of talented musicians, including Steve (a busker), Dan sets out to make an album worthy of being published.
 During this time, Dan and Gretta bond both personally and professionally, and she takes Violet, a fledgling guitarist, under her wing and encourages her to play on the album.

 When Gretta sees Dave accepting an award on television, she criticizes him for selling out to the music industry and, with the help of Steve, she expresses her grievances with him in a song which she records on his voicemail.
 A remorseful Dave, back in New York promoting his new album, returns her call and asks to see her.
 After some consideration, she decides to meet with him and they critique each other's albums.